 You’re a nail expert.
 You know all the different manicure shapes, you’re familiar with the longest-lasting polish formulas, and you even frequent the best nail salons.
 But what happens when you remove your polish to find that your once strong, bright, and shiny nails are turning a less-than-satisfactory shade of yellow?

-According to Splichal, even though yellowing nails can be caused by fungal infections, they're more often due to regular nail polish use.
-"Certain nail polishes contain triphenyl phosphate, toluene, formaldehyde, dibutyl phthalate," she says, which are all ingredients that "can weaken and leech the nutrients from the nails."
+Both Splichal and Kosinski note that even a humble nail polish could be to blame for yellowed nails—and therefore should be applied only periodically.
+"Certain nail polishes contain triphenyl phosphate, toluene, formaldehyde, dibutyl phthalate," says Splichal, who adds that those are all ingredients that "can weaken and leech the nutrients from the nails."
 As a result, they become discolored, brittle, and weak.
 In this case, Splichal says that "keratin or biotin supplements are helpful."
 We like the biotin supplement from Nature's Bounty, as it bolsters nail health from the inside out.
 It's formulated with argan oil, hyaluronic acid, and antioxidants to strengthen and nourish.

 The good news is that you don't have to give up nail polish altogether.
 "I recommend patients use nontoxic nail polishes such as Dr.'s Remedy and to take nail polish 'holidays.'"
 In other words, don't keep your nails lacquered 24 hours a day, 365 days a year.
 (We're talking directly to our fellow polish addicts.)
 Space out your applications to let your nails breathe.
 Seriously, it could be as simple as that.